amob/duckweedgxgxe/README.txt

 # duckweedgxgxe

-This repository contains the input data and analysis scripts for manuscript "Evolutionary consequences of microbiomes for hosts:impacts on host fitness, traits, and heritability"
+This repository contains the input data and analysis scripts for manuscript "Evolutionary consequences of microbiomes for hosts: impacts on host fitness, traits, and heritability"

 Microbiome data was first processed in QIIME2
 The input datafiles are in folder "qiimeinputsGxGxE"